fastcode-ose/www.fastcode.org/src/events/fastcode-challenge/index.md

 ### [Track 2: Large Language Model for Parallel Programming (LLM4PP)](./llm4pp/)

 Track 2 (the *AI track*) focuses on leveraging AI models to write fast parallel code.
-Recent advancements in Large Language Models (LLMs) have shown great potential in AI-based code generation/completion.
-However, writing fast, parallel code remains a big challenge for these LLMs.
-Specifically, the lack of adequate parallel code datasets prevents effective training of LLMs, which thus significantly impedes progress in LLM-based parallel code generation.
-This AI track contest aims to harness community efforts to **develop an open-source, large-scale, and high-quality dataset for parallel code generation**, igniting an ImageNet-like revolution in LLM-based parallel code generation.
+As Moore’s Law diminishes, software performance engineering (SPE) becomes a key technology for programmers to continue scaling computer system performance.
+However, SPE, especially parallel programming, has been notoriously difficult for average programmers.
+Meanwhile, recent advancements in Large Language Models (LLMs) have shown great potential in AI-based code generation/completion.
+In this contest, we explore the opportunities to leverage LLMs for parallel programming.
+We ask participants to teach and utilize LLMs to solve parallel programming problems, via prompting and model fine-tuning.
+We also encourage participants to gather training data samples to enhance code models for parallel programming.

 ## Problem Descriptions